September 5, 2024

 Find anything that will help you create a connection with the prospect and reveal it to the gatekeeper.
 Make it clear that you understand the prospect’s business and any current pain points they might be facing.
 Showing this to the gatekeeper is just as important as doing so with a decision-maker.

-Tip:That solid connection you find with your prospect is like sales gold.
-Make sure to keep track of it in your CRM software so it’s easy to find, access, and update.
+Tip: That solid connection you find with your prospect is like sales gold.
+Make sure to keep track of it in your CRM software, so it’s easy to find, access, and update.

-It’s likely that your cold calling process involves plenty of practicing as if you are speaking to the prospect directly.
+It’s likely that your cold calling process involves plenty of practice as if you are speaking to the prospect directly.
 While there is plenty of value in those hours spent perfecting your initial phone call with a person of interest, you should also incorporate a script for dealing with a gatekeeper.

-Now, these are going to be two completely different conversations - there is a clear distinction between a gatekeeper and a decision-maker for a reason.
-They have two completely different roles.
-Both important, but different.
+Now, these are going to be two completely different conversations.
+There is a clear distinction between a gatekeeper and a decision-maker for a reason.
+They have two completely different roles—both important but different.

 To successfully get past the gatekeeper, you first need to understand them.
 Practice empathy by putting yourself in their shoes.
 Imagine being responsible for qualifying whether or not a sales pitch is worth someone else’s time, getting countless calls every single day that interrupt your other tasks, or dealing with a harsh decision-maker as a boss.

 There are some negative feelings that you might start feeling when confronted with a gatekeeper.
-The first one being frustration.
+The first one is frustration.
 But that’s not going to get you anywhere close to where you want to be.
 There’s absolutely no reason why you should be getting snippy with gatekeepers.
 They are simply people trying to do their job, just like you.

-If a gatekeeper is being super persistent in not putting you through to your prospect, remain calm and in control of your tone.
+If a gatekeeper is super persistent in not putting you through to your prospect, remain calm and in control of your tone.
 If they pick up on a tinge of rudeness, you can kiss all your chances of giving a value proposition to your prospect goodbye.

 The conversation won’t be identical to the one you imagined having with your prospect, but they’ll include similar goals, like showing the person on the other end that you are worth their time and energy.

-It’s likely, unfortunately, that the gatekeeper you’re currently speaking with has experienced a sales call from someone that didn’t show them an ounce of respect.
+It’s likely, unfortunately, that the gatekeeper you’re currently speaking with has experienced a sales call from someone who didn’t show them an ounce of respect.
 By showing them the consideration they deserve and that you know they are an important member of this process, you might stick out.

 Don’t for one second think that you are above them.
 Simply thinking that makes the opposite true.
 Make it clear that you want to work with them, not around them.